 - Chemical carcinogens

-Animal studies have shown that the application of certain chemicals, such as DMBA, to the oral mucosa will induce the formation of squamous cell carcinoma.
+Animal studies have shown that the application of certain chemical carcinogens, such as DMBA, to the oral mucosa will induce the formation of squamous cell carcinoma.
 However, the link between chemical carcinogens that theoretically might be encountered in daily life such as those ingested in drinking water and oral cancer is not known.

 Cigarette smoking is well established as an important risk factor in oral cancer.
 Tobacco smoke contains a large number of chemical carcinogens including aromatic hydrocarbons such as benzopyrene and nitrosamines.
 These carcinogens have been shown to induce specific genetic changes of the p53 and H-ras genes.